vackosar/vackosar.github.io/_posts/2021-01-02-Feed-Forward-Self-Attendion-Key-Value-Memory.md

 Have you forgotten about Transformer's feed-forward layer?
 [It eats 2/3 of the model params](https://arxiv.org/pdf/2012.14913v1.pdf)!

 [The last post on LambdaNetwork sketches self-attention as a differentiable query of a key-value store](/ml/Lamda-Networks-Transform-Self-Attention).
-The [Transformer](/ml/transformers-self-attention-mechanism-simplified)'s feed-forward sublayer is similar to the [self-attention](/ml/transformers-self-attention-mechanism-simplified) except values and keys are independent of the input.
+The [Transformer](/ml/transformers-self-attention-mechanism-simplified)'s feed-forward sublayer is similar to the  [cross-attention](/ml/Feed-Forward-Self-Attendion-Key-Value-Memory) attending to a separate sequence via key and value input.
-It is similar to [self-attention](/ml/transformers-self-attention-mechanism-simplified) - like differentiable key-value memory!
+So, it is a bit like differentiable key-value memory.

 Can we gain more understanding of [Transformer model](/ml/transformers-self-attention-mechanism-simplified) operation by looking at the FF?

-## Where and what is Feed-Forward?
+## Where is Feed-Forward Layer?

 Where is Feed-Forward layer within the architecture exactly?
 FF camps within encoder and decoder layers as a sublayer just behind the self-attention sub-layer.